shaloo/web3-user-personas/docs/personas/persona-14-regulation-navigator.md

 ## Action Plan

 * **Research & Refine:** Do your own research.
 Use this template to guide your design, documentation and product feature decisions.
 The lack of formal UX research reports in Web3 is a testament that this is an underexplored area where original research could provide significant competitive advantage.
-* **Design Philosophy:** Risk scoring dashboard, auditability in UX with clear regulatory status indicators, ease of audit report generation, structured DX with well-documented APIs and SDKs that allow developers to build compliance-gated features for supporting compliance by design in products, adequate CX to instill confidence through proactive communication about legal strategy, multi-entity structuring, and adherence to specific global frameworks (e.g., "MiCA Compliant"), workflow automation, for DX provide real-time monitoring and AI-powered analytics helping identify potential breaches before they escalate, collaborate with academic and research publications.
+* **Design Philosophy:** Risk scoring dashboard, auditability in UX with clear regulatory status indicators, ease of audit report generation, structured DX with well-documented APIs and SDKs that allow developers to build compliance-gated features for supporting compliance by design in products, adequate CX to instill confidence through proactive communication about legal strategy, multi-entity structuring, and adherence to specific global frameworks (for example, "MiCA Compliant"), workflow automation, for DX provide real-time monitoring and AI-powered analytics helping identify potential breaches before they escalate, collaborate with academic and research publications.
 * **Communication Style:** Target specialized channels such as regulatory authority direct channels, lead with risk mitigation and efficiency statistics, emphasize regulatory resilience, establish credible authority with expert testimonials.
 Underscore the scarcity of hybrid legal/technical talent, market the product as a way to "fill the talent gap" by automating verified percentage of manual compliance work.
 Participation in industry alliances for regulation, greater alignment and improved information sharing, with regulators worldwide.
-* **Product Features:** Token classification decision engine, compliance workflow automation, legal document templates & compliance checklists, smart contract compliance library consisting of pre-vetted, legally reviewed smart contract templates (e.g., for token issuance) designed to enforce specific legal constraints (like investor lock-ups or transfer restrictions), automated KY/AML workflows, multi-jurisdiction comparator workflows.
+* **Product Features:** Token classification decision engine, compliance workflow automation, legal document templates & compliance checklists, smart contract compliance library consisting of pre-vetted, legally reviewed smart contract templates (for example, token issuance) designed to enforce specific legal constraints (like investor lock-ups or transfer restrictions), automated KY/AML workflows, multi-jurisdiction comparator workflows.
 [Howey Test for Crypto, decision tree](https://chicagounbound.uchicago.edu/cgi/viewcontent.cgi?article=2257&context=public_law_and_legal_theory) for the integration of legal expertise with technical blockchain understanding to accurately assess token functionality and economic incentives, with professional services encompassing smart contract review, tokenomics analysis, and regulatory risk assessment, risk scoring and alert management.

 ## See Also